Todd Phillips

 Todd Phillips also wrote and directed the 2004 film Starsky & Hutch starring Ben Stiller and Owen Wilson, as well as the 2006 film School for Scoundrels, starring Billy Bob Thornton and Jon Heder.

 Phillips was born in Brooklyn, New York, and attended Film School, but dropped out in order to focus on completing his first film, the feature-length documentary Hated: , about the life and death of punk rocker GG Allin.
-Around this time, he worked at Kim’s Video and Music, the infamous East that specialized in explicit material and hard to find films.
-He also appeared as one of the drivers in the first seasons of Taxicab Confessions on HBO.
+Around this time, he worked at Kim’s Video and Music, the infamous East Village video store that specialized in explicit material and hard to find films.
+He also appeared as one of the drivers in the first seasons of on HBO.
 In a NY Times profile, Phillips claims to have gotten in trouble for shoplifting as a young man.

 In 2005 Details Magazine cited Judd Apatow, Adam McKay and Phillips as “The Frat Pack”.